 In response to COVID-19, please check out our facility updates, bit.ly/OCASCOVID-19.

-Orange County Animal Services now requires an appointment for most services, please read below prior to your visit to the shelter.
+Orange County Animal Services requires an appointment for select services, please read below prior to your visit to the shelter.

 Schedule a recheck for your foster pet.